HannahEnsignGeorge/HannahEnsignGeorge.github.io/_posts/2019-09-11-Omeka-Overview.md

 * Use Item Tags to create connections among sources.
 Users will be able to search your exhibit using these tags, engaging in the themes of your work.
 * Add the Geolocation Plugin to map your collections or use the Exhibit Builder or create a Simple Page to write a digital eassay accompanying your exhibit.
 All three of these tools provide new ways for site users to interact with the material you present.
 * Turn your Omeka exhibit into a collaborative space through inviting colleagues to become administrative users.
 This feature gives multiple people the ability to build and manage the site together.

+# Overview: Omeka Plugins #

+Plugins on Omeka are resources you can use to customize your Omeka site.
+On the basic (free) version there are 9 available plugins to install and use on your site:
+  * COinS
+  * CSV Import
+  * Exhibit Builder
+  * LC Suggest
+  * Locale
+  * OAI-PHM Harvester
+  * Omeka Api Import
+  * Shared Shelf Link
+  * Simple Pages